Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Blogging/Social Networking

 Not into blogging?
-Consider sharing your quick thoughts related to the readings, the DIY tasks, or any related topic via HootCourse or Twitter.
-If you’re using Twitter, please include the hashtag #BlendKit2012.
-If you’re using HootCourse, you do not need to include the hashtag.
+Consider sharing your quick thoughts related to the readings, the DIY tasks, or any related topic via Twitter.
+If you’re using Twitter, please include the hashtag #BlendKit2017.

 You might also consider using the Diigo social bookmarking site to bookmark (and comment upon) any helpful web resources you’ve found this week.
 These might be links you followed from the course materials or resources you found on your own.
 If you join the BlendKit “group” on Diigo, you’ll be able to share bookmarks directly with the group.
 You might consider taking a look at this brief Flash-based tutorial on Diigo groups if you haven’t used Diigo groups before.